M4nw3l/pythonista-jscore-runtime/README.md

 ```

 ## Known issues
-- JSScript loading can cause a random crash in Pythonista when Javascript is evaluated with no objective-c trace emitted.
+- Loading javascript files from remote sources / cdns etc is not implemented (yet).
-- Modules and scripts loading has patchy/limited ES6 support, some libaraies may need adjustments to work currently.
+- Modules and scripts loading may not work correctly for some javascript libraries and they may need manual adjustments to work currently.
 - ModulesLoaderDelegate is using a private protcol / api as there is no other way to access the functionality otherwise.
 - JSScript source code strings are C++ objects which are more awkward structures to read with ctypes.
 A work around of separately loading a copy of the script source is used at the moment, so any module preprocessing performed when loading a JSScript is lost currently.